lukemartinlogan/jarvis-pkg/README.md

 on the system from source by default.
 This minimizes the assumption of root privileges without discarding the software already on the system.

+Users can register externally-built libraries or modulefiles to allow jarvis-pkg to take full advantage of the software already installed on the system.

 ## Dependencies

 * jarvis-cd